RobolinkInc/doc-v2/docs/zumi/blockly/Senior/01-Driving/04-reset-coordinate.md

 ##### Example

-In this example Zumi moves 5 inches in the x direction.
-After resetting the coordinates Zumi will move another 5 inches in the x direction.
+In this example, Zumi moves 5 inches in the x-direction.
+After resetting the coordinates Zumi will move another 5 inches in the x-direction since the origin has been reset.
 ![reset coordinate example](reset_coordinate_example.png)